gdibble/leaderboard-react/README.md

 # leaderboard-react

-Leaderboard using React powered by Next.js
+A React leaderboard powered by Next.js